 As in RDBMS systems, you use SQL to manipulate data in s-Server.
 However, in contrast to traditional RDBMSs, which process static, stored data with repeated single-shot queries, in s-Server, data is flowing and queries are open-ended.
 While there are a number of key differences, if you have worked with SQL in an RDBMS context before, you will find that many procedures are similar in s-Server.

 Streaming data are processed as a continuous flow.
 You can set up s-Server to monitor a continuously changing log file, or an ongoing network feed, or Kafka messages, and other systems that produce data in columns. s-Server parses such data in CSV, Avro, JSON, XML, key pair, and Google protocol buffers.

 Streaming data are time-sensitive data.
-Regardless of where it originates, data will be represented as sequences of time-stamped messages called rowtimes.
-(By default, such timestamps are established when data enters s-Server, but you can also configure s-Server so that such timestamps reflect when data was collected.
+Regardless of where it originates, data will be represented as sequences of time-stamped messages.
+In s-Server, timestamps are called rowtimes.
+(By default, such timestamps are established when data enters s-Server, but you can also configure s-Server so that such timestamps reflect when data was collected).

 A streaming query is a continuous, standing query that executes over streaming data.
 SQLstream s-Server processes data streams using familiar SQL relational operators, such as the SELECT keyword, augmented to handle time sensitive data.
 Streaming queries can be event-driven and can aggregate over rolling or periodic time windows.

 Streams operate in a continual present.
 The arrival of a row establishes the current time of the stream, informally called the “stream clock.”

 Since streaming queries are typically time-sensitive, these rowtimes often determine when processing can proceed based on thresholds or aggregation criteria.
 Queries that process multiple streams of input can encounter greatly varying data arrival rates on those input streams.